phpcl/lfphp_custom_php_source/README.md

 ```
 docker build -t USER/IMAGE:TAG .
 ```
-* To run the image with a terminal window
+* To run the image with a terminal window in background mode (e.g. when you exit the shell it continues running)
 ```
-docker run -it USER/IMAGE:TAG /bin/bash
+docker run -dit USER/IMAGE:TAG /bin/bash
 ```

 ## Dockerfile